Cisco Email Security

 Commands

 Cisco Email Security includes the following executable commands for users to set up schedules or create playbook workflows.
-With the Test Command, you can execute these commands independently for playbook troubleshooting.
+With the Test Command, users can execute these commands independently for playbook troubleshooting.

 READER NOTE

 Certain permissions are required for each command.
-Please refer to the Permission Requirements and Configuring Cisco Email Security to Work with D3 SOAR for details.
+Refer to the Permission Requirements and Configuring Cisco Email Security to Work with D3 SOAR for details.

 Note for Time-related parameters